Prenauer/SAMBA/README.md

 ```

 ## Setting up the data
-#### All you need to run SAMBA is a (1) dataframe of count data and (2) a design matrix.
-Each are described below.
+#### All you need to run SAMBA is a (1) dataframe of count data and (2) sample names.
+The example below demonstrates a simple screen analysis.
+However, more complex analyses
+are possible by supplying a design matrix, and even a contrast matrix, to take full
+advantage of the GLM capabilities of SAMBA.

-##### (1) Dataframe of sgRNA counts
+##### (1) Get dataframe of sgRNA counts
 This needs the following columns: sgRNA, Gene, counts.
-See the example "counts" dataset with four control and four screen samples below.
+See the example "counts"
+dataset with four control and four screen samples below.

 ```{r}
 ## Create 4 screen and 4 control samples, each with random counts of 80,000 sgRNA.
 samples.screen <- sapply(1:4, function(x) rnbinom(80000, mu = 1000, size = 0.2))